 It is the bounce back factor that differentiates resilient people from those who find it more difficult to cope with stressful life events.

-Such individuals tend to feel overwhelmed, may dwell on their problems more, make use of unhelpful coping strategies (drugs/alcohol, & other toxic habits), and show slower psychological recovery from setbacks in life.
+Such individuals tend to feel overwhelmed, may dwell on their problems more, ruminate, or make use of unhelpful coping strategies (drugs/alcohol, & other toxic habits), and show slower psychological recovery from setbacks in life.

 When disaster strikes they find the inner strength to cope and find a way through their pain.

 This sometimes comes as a surprise to those concerned, to discover that they have hidden reserves of strength which helps them through.
 The rude awakenings in life can bring our untapped capacity to deal with stress to the forefront.

 As Nancy Reagan said a long time ago, ‘a woman is like a teabag, you can’t tell how strong she is until you put her in hot water.’
 Or something to that effect:)

 Naturally this applies to everyone experiencing the challenges of life.
 No one escapes it.

 Resiliency – The Bounce Back Factor

 There have been countless occasions, when I have been inspired and humbled by the resiliency of the human spirit; how people survive, and even thrive in the face of horrific life events.